 An effective leader needs to realize:

-- That he/she must change the way he/she sees people motivation,
+- They must change the way they perceive people’s motivation,

 - What it takes to get along with people and

 - How to tap into the strengths/talents of his/her people and play to them.